humenda/GladTeX/README.md

 ### Debian/Ubuntu

-On all derivatives of Debian, installing GladTeX is as easy as
+On all derivatives of Debian (as Ubuntu/Mint, etc.), installing GladTeX is as easy as

     # apt-get install gladtex